johnwcowan/r7rs-work/WG1BallotMedernach6.md

 The default of `yes` still holds from the previous invalidated ballot.

-  * '''Options:''' yes, no, undecided
+* **Options:** yes, no, undecided
-  * '''Default:''' yes
+* **Default:** yes
-  * '''Preferences:''' yes, undecided, no
+* **Preferences:** yes, undecided, no

 The problematic R5RS paragraph is the following (end of section 4.1.4):

-         Each procedure created as the result of evaluating a lambda expression is (conceptually) tagged with a storage location, in order to make `eqv?' and `eq?' work on procedures (see section *note Equivalence predicates::).
+> Each procedure created as the result of evaluating a lambda expression is (conceptually) tagged with a storage location, in order to make `eqv?' and `eq?' work on procedures (see section *note Equivalence predicates::).

-    I have the tendency to think that (eqv? p p) should always return #t whatever p may be, at least when this is so syntactically manifest.
+> I have the tendency to think that (eqv? p p) should always return #t whatever p may be, at least when this is so syntactically manifest.
 However the point here is more about forcing all procedures to have location or not (i.e. deciding "Does lambda is an allocator or not ?").
 Inlined functions or unrolled loops are examples of such "beasts".
 As such optimizations are really worth to have, especially in our functional programming world, I recommend:
-    - either not using (hence requiring) a location tag for comparisons between procedures
+> - either not using (hence requiring) a location tag for comparisons between procedures
-    - or allowing eqv? to sometimes return #f on procedures
+> - or allowing eqv? to sometimes return #f on procedures

-    My personal preference is first to remove the requirement to have a location tag for all procedures.
+> My personal preference is first to remove the requirement to have a location tag for all procedures.
+>

-=== #393 Defining record equality ===
+### #393 Defining record equality

 Currently, R7RS-small says that when `equal?` is applied to records that are not `eqv?` (that were constructed by different calls to the